Exciting minds with our Apprenticeship programme - Engineering

-Our multi-skilled engineering apprenticeship programme is designed to create the engineers of the future.
-As an engineering apprentice, you will have the opportunity to develop mechanical, electrical & instrumentation or control & automation skills.
+Our multi-skilled engineering apprenticeship programme is designed to create the technicians and engineers of the future.
+As an engineering apprentice, you will have the opportunity to develop mechanical, electrical, instrumentation, control & automation skills.

-Our Engineering apprenticeship lasts up to four years and is offered at our manufacturing sites.
-In the first year, you’ll spend most of your time at college, studying theory elements of the apprenticeship and gaining some practical workshop experience.
-In subsequent years, you’ll continue one day a week at college while learning new skills in engineering teams across the site.
-Your rotations may include time in manufacturing, packaging, utilities and/or automation – depending on where you are based.
+We offer Engineering apprenticeships in a manufacturing setting.
+Our Engineering apprenticeship lasts up to four years.
+In the first year, you’ll spend most of your time at college, studying theory elements of the apprenticeship and gaining some practical hands-on experience.
+In subsequent years, you’ll continue one day a week at college while learning new skills as part of an engineering team.

 Your apprenticeship will combine on-the-job learning with a programme of training and development.
-Your role may involve:
+You will: